-Why Choose Palmer as Your Base
+Why Choose Palmer as Our Base

 Day 7 we experienced Palmer Alaska with mountain biking and hiking!
 Palmer and nearby Wasilla sit just east of Anchorage.
 We found Palmer offered: